Alereik/MatrixCalculator/README.md

 The operations performed on these matrices are not limited by the size of a given matrix (Although computation time increases the larger they become).

-The following can be computed for a given matrix of appropriate dimensions.
+The following can be computed for a given matrix/ces of appropriate dimensions.
   - Reduced Row Echelon Form
   - Adjoint
   - Inverse through row reduction